List of awards and nominations received by Tame Impala: MTV Europe Music Awards

 The MTV Europe Music Awards were established in 1994 by MTV Networks Europe to celebrate the most popular music videos in Europe.

 MTV Video Music Awards

 The MTV Video Music Awards were established in the end of the summer of 1984 by MTV to celebrate the top music videos of the year.

+National Live Music Awards

+The National Live Music Awards (NLMAs) commenced in 2016 to recognize contributions to the live music industry in Australia.